visitscotland/vs-design-system/README.md

 ### <a name="remote-config"></a> Configuring the remote build

-Some of the builds (`yarn docs:remote` or `yarn styleguide:remote:build`) merge the local `config/docs.config.js` with content from a remote API to generate the design system site.
+Some of the builds (`yarn docs:remote`,`yarn styleguide:remote` or `yarn styleguide:remote:build`) merge the local `config/docs.config.js` with content from a remote API to generate the design system site.
 These builds require valid configuration, as follows:

 - Edit `config/remote.docs.config.js`, specifying sets of remote config profiles, each with URL, params and transforms.
 NOTE: the project already includes profiles for Hippo and Contentful.
 - Set the `VS_DS_REMOTE_CONFIG_URL` and any other environment variables (e.g. `VS_DS_REMOTE_CONFIG_HIPPO_PROJECT_NAME`) by specifying them in a `.env` file in the package root, or manually some other way.

 Common environment variables for remote config:
-`VS_DS_REMOTE_CONFIG_STRICT_SSL`

-`VS_DS_REMOTE_CONFIG_URL`
+`VS_DS_REMOTE_CONFIG_URL` - sets the URL for the API call `VS_DS_REMOTE_CONFIG_STRICT_SSL` - used to set the `strictSSL` value passed to `request-promise-native`, which will be true unless this variable has the value "false"
+`VS_DS_REMOTE_PROFILE` - used to specify which named profile to run

 Environment variables for Hippo and Contentful config:
 `VS_DS_REMOTE_CONFIG_HIPPO_SECTIONS_FIELD_TITLE`
 `VS_DS_REMOTE_CONFIG_HIPPO_SECTIONS_CONTENT_FIELD_TITLE`
 `VS_DS_REMOTE_CONFIG_HIPPO_PROJECT_NAME`
 `VS_DS_REMOTE_CONFIG_CONTENTFUL_TOKEN`

 Only the `VS_DS_REMOTE_CONFIG_URL` variable is truly needed.
-However, some of the other variables will be needed to ensure to specific remote profile is carried out properly.
+However, the other variables may need to be set to ensure proper functioning of the profiles.

-By default, the build selects the first profile defined in the `config/remote.docs.config.js` export.
-To select a different profile, alter the npm script to pass the name of the desired profile as the --remote-profile arg passed to to the script, e.g:
+By default, the build selects the first profile defined in the `config/remote.docs.config.js` export object.
+To select a different profile, do one of the following:

-`yarn docs:remote --remote-profile contentful`
+1. Set the `VS_DS_REMOTE_PROFILE` environment variable to the desired profile name
+2. Pass the profile name as the --remote-profile arg when running the package.json script, like so `yarn styleguide:remote --remote-profile contentful`

+NOTE: The second method will fail for `yarn docs:remote` because `npm-run-all` will not pass the arg to the `styleguide:remote` script.

 ## Using the design system assets in other apps